thetartan/tartan-database/README.md

 - `./weddslist` - for Weddslist
 - `./house-of-tartan` - for House of Tartan
 - `./tartans-authority` - for Scottish Tartans Authority
+- `./tartans-of-scotland` - for Tartans os Scotland
+- `./register-of-tartans` - for Scottish Register of Tartans

 **Arguments:**